ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/troubleshooting/debugging-index-errors.markdown

 }
 {CODE-BLOCK/}

 This index makes an assumption that all documents have a `DateOfBirth` property and that the value of this property can be parsed to `DateTime`.
 A document that doesn't have that property will return `null` when it is accessed, resulting in a `ArgumentNullException` when the index is executed.

 Because indexes are updated on a background thread, it is unlikely that users will be aware of those errors.

-RavenDB surfaces index execution errors in two places, the first is the index statistics and index error statistics.
-Accessible for programmatic access at `/indexes/stats` and `/indexes/errors` or in human readable form at [Studio](../../todo-update-me-later).
+Index execution errors can be viewed in two places:

+* View **index statistics** and **index error statistics** in `/indexes/stats` and `/indexes/errors`.
+* View indexes activity, including errors, in a human-readable form via [Studio](../../studio/database/indexes/indexes-list-view#indexes-list-view---errors).

 {CODE-TABS}
 {CODE-TAB-BLOCK:json:Statistics}